 - Does the Commission wish to identify the bigeye TRP stock level that achieves desirable outcomes, so that an MP can be designed to achieve it on average?
 The type of analysis presented here can inform those considerations. - In a similar approach to that for skipjack, does the Commission wish to identify 'baseline' levels for the management procedure (e.g. FAD closure duration, longline catch levels) that will help define the TRP? - Given that most of the fisheries taking bigeye are proposed to be under MP control, either directly or through the mixed fishery approach, it is anticipated that a single TRP value will represent the level around which the stock should fluctuate.
 However, the points made below for yellowfin may also apply. - Could the yellowfin TRP largely be an emergent property of the other MPs, noting that not all fisheries taking yellowfin will be controlled within the candidate mixed-fishery framework? - How should the catch of relevant components of 'other fisheries' be dealt with within evaluations for yellowfin?
-For example, in the current analysis they have been set at levels consistent with the years defined in CMM 2022-01.
+For example, in the current analysis they have been set at levels consistent with the years defined in CMM 2022-01, with a separate evaluation of the impact of an alternative assumption for future fishing levels.

 Based upon the points raised in SC19-MI-WP-07, WCPFC20 discussed the use of 'threshold' levels as target reference points for some stocks, representing levels that the stock should remain at or above.
 This approach may provide greater flexibility to achieve objectives across stocks within the mixed fishery approach to harvest strategies.
 However, the status of a threshold TRP would need to be clarified by managers.
 A target reference point is generally to be achieved on average - i.e. with a 50% probability of being below or above it through time, and which interacts with the maximum permissible risk of falling below the LRP (i.e. the threshold would need to be sufficiently far away from the LRP so that the risk of breaching the LRP is acceptable within the uncertainty framework used).
 Alternatively, a threshold TRP could represent a level that the stock must remain above with 100% probability, thereby functioning as a type of 'hard limit' within the evaluations.
 For example, under the dynamic management decision making of a harvest strategy framework, candidate mixed fishery MPs that led to a stock falling below that threshold target within an evaluation more often than the specified probability could be discarded.
-However, this would also need to be specified by managers.
-For example, we note that the existing CMM 2023-01 language for bigeye and yellowfin objectives "to be maintained at or above the average SB/SB{F=0} for 2012-2015" might imply a threshold level where a maximum risk of falling below that level of 50% is permissible, given that it is acceptable to be 'at' that depletion level.
-Within the mixed fishery harvest strategy framework, candidate strategies where lower risks of falling below that level are achieved for a stock would be permissible.
+However, this probability would also need to be specified by managers as part of the threshold level definition.